Bhutan - the photographers eye tour

 After early breakfast in the hotel drive to the airport for flight to onward destination, those staying on for the 5 day Druk Path trek will depart to trail head.

-For more information about contemplative photography see this great article, visit seeingfresh.com, or take a look at The Practice of Contemplative Photography: Seeing the World with Fresh Eyes by Andy Karr and Michael Wood - we will send a copy of this book to all of our photographers joining the contemplative photography tour.
+You might like to study the art of contemplative photography before joining this tour: great article, visit seeingfresh.com, or take a look at The Practice of Contemplative Photography: Seeing the World with Fresh Eyes by Andy Karr and Michael Wood.
 What better place than Bhutan to learn the art of contemplative photography - The Bhutan Observer may be the only newspaper in the world to publish a weekly "contemplative photo"!

 Whether you are a professional or a beginner we can find the right group tour for you.
 Most of our clients say its hard to take a bad photograph in Bhutan!
 In fact all of the photographs on our website have been taken by our guests.